yewstack/yew/website/docs/concepts/suspense.md

 ### Use Suspense in Struct Components

-Whilst it's possible to suspend a struct component, it's behaviour is not well defined and not recommended.
+Whilst it's possible to suspend a struct component, it's behaviour is not well-defined and not recommended.
 You should consider using function components instead when using `<Suspense />`.